-IRS Red Flags and Audit Methods for S Corp Pay
+IRS Red Flags and Audit Methods for Reasonable Compensation.

-If you own an S corporation and also work there as an employee (a shareholder-employee), the IRS expects you to be paid reasonable compensation for the services you provide.
-However, many SCorp owners either avoid paying themselves or pay themselves a way too much.
+If you own an S corporation and are also actively involved in its operations, the IRS expects you to pay yourself reasonable compensation for the services you provide.

-An S corporation must classify the proper amounts of its payments to a shareholder-employee as compensation.
-Erroneous classification of payments as distributions rather than compensation will result in underpayment of employment taxes.
+The IRS is aware of the game some CPAs play.
+Misclassifying compensation (as distributions instead of wages) results in underpaid payroll taxes.
 On the flip side, paying too much compensation shifts income among shareholders or converts taxable distributions into deductible wage expense, which affects things like qualified business income deduction, research activity credits, built-in gains tax, and passive activity rules.

 How Does the IRS Distinguish Between Compensation and Distributions?